efjimm/Cellulator/README.md

 Cellulator has logical and equality operators but does not have a boolean data type.
 Instead, values have truthiness.
 An empty cell or the number zero is interpreted as false, and anything else is interpreted as true.

+### Volatile cells

+Volatile expressions are updated on every recalculation.
+Volatile expressions are created by accesses through a dynamic cell references or range.
+For example, if a cell's expression was `**A0 + 2` then that cell would have to be marked volatile, as it would need to be updated whenever the cell referenced by A0 changes.

+Note that only *accesses* through a dynamic range are volatile.
+The builtin function `@width` for example does not access through its argument, which means you can pass a dynamic range without making the expression volatile.
+Certain builtin functions will automatically dereference any reference arguments they receive, but will only dereference one level.
+As such, the arguments to these functions are a reference context and cell literals passed to them will undergo automatic reference coercion.
+Because the function only dereferences once, if the cell value is a reference it will not be dereferenced further.
+This prevents innocuous looking function invocations from making volatile accesses without explicit opt-in by using the * operator on the cell literal argument.

 ### Numeric Operators